 Want to throw a fire starter in a Bug Out Bag and leave it there?
 Then you’ll need to consider the shelf life of the fire starter.
 Yes, fire starters can go bad!

-- BIC Lighters: The seal on Bic lighters is actually pretty good.
+- BIC Lighters: The seal on Bic lighters is pretty good.
 They should last 3+ years before the fuel evaporates.
 However, you must keep them out of sunlight as UV light can degrade the plastic.

 - Zippo-style lighters: Fuel evaporation is a big problem with Zippo lighters (See here for a list of best survival lighters).
 Expect the fuel to evaporate in just two weeks.

 7. Know How to Use It!

 For example, many people pack Ferro rod fire starters into their bug out bags because they are considered one of the best fire starters.
-But, if you haven’t learned AND practiced using one, it might end up being useless (you don’t want to learn how to use gear when you are already in a survival situation!).
+But, if you haven’t learned AND practiced using one, it might be useless (you don’t want to learn how to use gear when you are already in a survival situation!).

-I’m not saying you shouldn’t get a Ferro rod or any other difficult-level fire starter.
-Rather, keep some easier options in your emergency kit until you’ve gotten some practice and mastered the Ferro rod.
+I’m not saying you shouldn’t get a Ferro rod or any difficult-level fire starter.
+Instead, keep some easier options in your emergency kit until you’ve gotten some practice and mastered the Ferro rod.